datalakehouse/docs/docs/products/grafana/reference.rst

 Grafana reference
 #################

-Reference materials for configuration, plugins and other reference materials relating to Aiven for Grafana.
+Reference materials for configuration, plugins and other reference materials relating to DLH for Grafana.

 .. tableofcontents::